nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a lesson : `deletelesson`

-Deletes a lesson from the lesson list.
+Deletes a lesson from your lesson list.

 Format: `deletelesson LESSON_INDEX`

-* `LESSON_INDEX` refer to the index number shown in the lesson list.
+* `LESSON_INDEX` refer to the index number shown in your lesson list.
 * `LESSON_INDEX` **must be a positive integer** 1, 2, 3, …​

 Examples: